 - Select the Is Adjusting Journal Entry? checkbox.

-- Follow the steps to create the journal entry.
+- Follow the steps to record the journal entry.

 - Select Save and close.

-- Enter Adjusted Trial Balance in the Search bar, or browse to the Adjusted Trial Balance report on the Accountant Reports tab.
+- Enter Adjusted Trial Balance in the Search bar.
+Or go to the Reports menu and select the Adjusted Trial Balance report.

 - Select Customise to adjust the report as needed.